-Closures for Peregrine Falcon ProtectionThe peregrine falcon is a fully protected species in California and a special status species in Yosemite due to its sensitivity to disturbance during the nesting season.
-To protect this species, the superintendent of Yosemite National Park is designating peregrine nesting cliffs as areas closed to visitor use, including climbing and slacklining activities, until peregrine chicks have fledged and dispersed from those areas in 2023.
-By order of the superintendent of Yosemite National Park and under authority of Title 36, Code of Federal Regulations, Section 1.5(a) and Section (a)(1): The following areas are closed to visitor use, including climbing activities, beginning March 1, 2023 and remaining in effect until July 15, 2023, or until further notice:
+Closures for Peregrine Falcon and Golden Eagle ProtectionGeregrine falcon and golden eagles are protected species in Yosemite due to their sensitivity to disturbance during the nesting season.
+To prevent nest failure, the superintendent closes designated nesting cliffs to visitor useuntil chicks have fledged and dispersed from those areas each year.
+If you encounter any raptors (falcons, eagles, hawks, etc.) while climbing, please email us.
+Under the authority of 36 CFR §1.5(a)(1), the following areas are closed to visitor use, including climbing and slacklining, beginning March 1, 2026, through July 15, 2026, or until further notice:

 Visit our keyboard shortcuts docs for details